Ye-Buehler/GDB-ML/README.rst

 ======
-Sampling a 32 trillion GDB-20 dataset of drug-like molecules using generative AI models
+Sampling a GDB-20 database of 32 trillion drug-like molecules by generative artificial intelligence
 ======